Amrit-koul/SeaSavers-CharityWebsite/README.md

 Sea Savers is a Charity Website dedicated to protecting the oceans and marine wildlife.The aim of this project is to create a visually appealing, user-friendly platform that supports charitable causes.

 ## 🐟 Features
--Home Page: Overview of the charity and their mission -About Page: Detailed information about the charity's values and beliefs -Contact Page: Form to contact the organization.
+- Home Page: Overview of the charity and their mission
+- About Page: Detailed information about the charity's values and beliefs
+- Contact Page: Form to contact the organization.
--Donation Page:Form to donate
+- Donation Page:Form to donate
 <!---Responsive Design: Works on both desktop and mobile devices.-->

 ---